dmoore5050/SaisonBuilder/README.md

 In the future, saison builder will include the ability to dynamically generate recipes that can then be saved in a user-specific library for later retrieval.

-Additionally, a small library style and technique definitions will be included.
+Additionally, a small library of style and technique definitions will be included.

 Usage Instructions
 ------------------